MSN in Care Coordination

 Advantages of an Online MSN in Care Coordination Program

-While in-person MSN programs are beneficial in terms of personalized, face-to-face instruction, online programs have many benefits as well.
+While in-person MSN programs are beneficial in terms of personalized, face-to-face instruction, online programs also have many benefits.
 For example:

 Affordability